voltywolty/DvZ-deprecated/README.md

 - **Discord**: https://discord.gg/gfa38enTTj
 - **Releases**: [![Github Releases](https://img.shields.io/github/downloads/voltywolty/DvZ-deprecated/total.svg)](https://github.com/voltywolty/DvZ-deprecated/releases)

 *Any use of this code is prohibited and will not work due to external API.
-Although this GitHub is private, it is used to store backups.
 The releases are official versions to regain just incase of corruption or loss of data.*